-If you’re like me, you’re a weary about exposing your newborn to the host of immunizations for various diseases; but take heart, if you breastfeed your child, he/she will have a stronger immune system and be more resilient to germs, bacteria, viruses, and other exposures.
+If you’re like me, you’re wary about exposing your newborn to the host of immunizations for various diseases.
+But take heart, if you breastfeed your child, he/she will have a stronger immune system and be more resilient to germs, bacteria, viruses, and other exposures.

-Additionally, if you do decide to vaccine, it may give you more peace knowing that breastfeeding increases the positive benefits of vaccination.
+Additionally, if you do decide to vaccinate, it may give you more peace knowing that breastfeeding increases the positive benefits of vaccination.

 8. Helps keep SIDS at bay